 Sleep might not seem like the most obvious part of an effective training program, but it is certainly one of the most important.
 Getting enough quality shut-eye every night is essential to reaching our health and fitness goals and performing our best.
-But how exactly do better sleeping habits contribute to better results when we’re awake?
+So, how exactly do better sleeping habits contribute to better results when we’re awake?

 There are three reasons in particular why you should be prioritising it for enhanced sporting performance.

-As it so happens, as much as 75% of HGH is released into the bloodstream during periods of quality sleep, which means your hormone levels can be severely affected by sleep deprivation.
+As it so happens, as much as 75% of HGH is released into the bloodstream during periods of quality sleep – which means your hormone levels can be severely affected by sleep deprivation.

-So, what does this mean for athletes?
-Well, first of all, when you don’t consistently get enough shut-eye each night, your body won’t have the chance to release enough HGH to do important tasks like regulate your metabolism, boost muscle growth and repair tissue.
+Well first of all, when you don’t consistently get enough shut-eye each night, your body won’t release enough HGH to do important tasks like regulate your metabolism, boost muscle growth and repair tissue.
 All of which are incredibly important to an athletes success.
-HGH is also important for cognitive functioning, so less time spent snoozing could actually impact your ability to make those split-second decisions when on the field.
+HGH is also important for cognitive functioning, so less time spent snoozing could impact your ability to make those split-second decisions when on the field.

 While you’re sleeping, your immune system produces and releases proteins that target infection and inflammation.
-These proteins are called cytokines, and they have the important job of fighting any illness that might put your health, and training, at risk.
-When you put your sleep on the backburner, cytokines don’t get a chance to ward off potential illnesses, which means you’re more likely to get that cold or flu that’s going around.
+These proteins are called cytokines, and they have the important job of fighting any illness that can put your health, and training, at risk.
+When you put your sleep on the back burner, cytokines don’t get a chance to ward off potential illnesses, which means you’re more likely to get that cold or flu that’s going around.

 Likewise, the fitness goals you’ve been working so hard to achieve in the gym could be hindered when you don’t get the right amount of quality shut-eye.
 Without this important time to restore itself, your muscles won’t be able to repair and strengthen in the way they need.
 So, if you want to see the best results, working a good night’s sleep into your schedule is a must!